Book Clinic Appointment with Dt. Ruchi Goyal

 Healthy Heart Diet

 Asthma Treatment & Management

 Diet Therapy Treatment

 Submit a review for Dt.
 Ruchi GoyalYour feedback matters!

 Patient Review Highlights

-I saw Ruchi Goyal clinic's advertisement in newspaper and that is how we referred him.
+I saw Ruchi Goyal clinic's advertisement in newspaper and that is how we referred her.
 I was having the body weakness, but the symptoms were not very visible.
 Whatever tests dr Ruchi Goyal prescribed, were very correct and the gave they gave us an exact idea about my condition.
 It was a bad case of body weakness.
 Even in case of emergency, the staff is always willing to help. the interior of the Diet Care Nutrition was no nicely done, it was so clean.
 It's been more than a year now, and I have noticed considerable change in myself.
 I have had the body weakness from quite some time.
-Thanks to him that the body weakness treatment she gave me has given brilliant results.
+Thanks to her that the body weakness treatment she gave me has given brilliant results.